femidacosta/reading-notes/README.md

 For example;
 - [x] Begin Full Stack Bootcamp
-- [ ] Learn a programming Languauge
+- [ ] Learn a programming Language
 - [ ] Take the time to reflect on your effort
-- [ ] Learn another...programming Languauge
+- [ ] Learn another...programming Language
 - [ ] Do a motivational dance <sup> / whatever works for you </sup>
 - [ ] Feel good about your progress, the connections you have made in your brain and with others on the course:tada:

 Here is a link to my [Github Profile](https://github.com/femidacosta).

 This site was built using [GitHub Pages](https://pages.github.com/).